First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Resistance to HIV Medicines

 The human immunodeficiency virus (HIV) changes (mutates) often.
-Sometimes these changes make the virus resistant to a particular medicine or class of medicines, which means the medicine is no longer effective against the virus.
-When this happens, the medicine no longer controls virus growth (replication) or protects the immune system.
+Sometimes these changes make the virus resistant to a medicine or class of medicines.
+This means the medicine no longer works against the virus.
+When this happens, treatment can fail.
+The medicine no longer controls virus growth (replication) or protects the immune system.

 Both of these tests are done on a sample of blood taken from a vein.
 These tests may not be accurate if the resistant virus is less than 20% of the circulating virus.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family MedicinePeter Shalit MD, PhD - Internal Medicine

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Peter Shalit MD, PhD - Internal Medicine

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.